Kate Middleton And William Win Topless Photos Lawsuit Against French Tabloid

 The prince and princess brought the case in a Paris-area criminal court against six individuals affiliated with Closer following the publication of pictures showing Middleton sunbathing topless while on vacation in the south of France in September 2012, while they were staying at a private chateau owned by Queen Elizabeth’s nephew.
 Using a telephoto lens, paparazzi allegedly took photographs of Kate as she was enjoying the sun while she was relaxing on a private terrace at the villa in Provence.
 While the images were subsequently banned in France, they were picked up by other European publications, as well as online.

-Judges in the Paris-area suburb of Nantere rendered their decision today, CBS News reported, which nonetheless constitutes one of the highest damage awards in the country’s history for a privacy violation.
+Judges in the Paris-area suburb of Nanterre rendered their decision today, CBS News reported, which nonetheless constitutes one of the highest damage awards in the country’s history for a privacy violation.

 “The court ordered the bosses of the magazine to pay 100,000 euros ($118,000) in damages to Kate and her husband Prince William over the photos, published in 2012.
 The court also ordered Closer magazine’s editor and owner to each pay 45,000 euros ($53,000), the maximum possible fines under French privacy law.”